nicolasochem/tzip/proposals/tzip-12/tzip-12.md

   address by the amount of the transfer and increment token balance of the destination (`to_`) address by the amount of the transfer.

-* If the transfer amount exceeds, current token balance of the source address, the whole transfer operation MUST fail with the error mnemonic `"FA2_INSUFFICIENT_BALANCE"`.
+* If the transfer amount exceeds current token balance of the source address, the whole transfer operation MUST fail with the error mnemonic `"FA2_INSUFFICIENT_BALANCE"`.

 * If the token owner does not hold any tokens of type `token_id`, the owner's balance